ucdavis-bioinformatics/proc10xG/README.md

  the barcode to a white list, marking reads with status.
 Then appends the status, library barcocde, GEM barcode, primer sequences and cooresponding quality scores to the comment of the read ID and the whitelisted barcode to the beginning of the read, in interleaved format
 1. Then map to the genome using bwa mem with flags -p (interleaved) and -C (appends comment to the sam file)
 1. Next process with samContcat2Tag.py which extracts the appended commend and add tags

-1. Finally, sort using samtools sort, sorting on reads ID (GEM Barcode)
+1. sort using samtools sort, sorting on reads ID (GEM Barcode)

-and finally saving output to stderr.out and stdout.out
+1. and finally saving output to stderr.out and stdout.out

 > process_10xReads.py -a -1 data/CaCon-sm_R1_001.fastq.gz \
   -2 data/CaCon-sm_R2_001.fastq.gz | \